Maine Rental Agreement

 Maine Landlord Tenant Laws

-• Warranty of Habitability – Maine landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
-Landlords must repair any issues within a reasonable time after proper notice from the tenant.
-Failure to repair lets a tenant sue the landlord, terminate the lease, or repair and deduct from the rent.
-Tenants usually aren’t allowed to withhold rent.
+• Warranty of Habitability – Maine landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within a reasonable time after proper notice.
+Failure to repair lets a tenant sue the landlord, end the lease, or repair and deduct from the rent.
+Tenants usually can’t withhold rent.

-• Evictions – Maine landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to pay, comply, or quit, depending on the eviction type.
+• Evictions – Maine landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
 This means most evictions in Maine take between one week to several months.

-• Security Deposits – Maine caps security deposits at a maximum of 2 months’ rent.
-Upon lease termination, the landlord must return any unused portion of a security deposit within 30 days.
+• Security Deposits – Maine caps security deposits at 2 months’ rent.
+When a lease ends, the landlord must return any unused portion of a tenant’s security deposit within 30 days.

-• Lease Termination – Maine lets tenants break a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Maine lets tenants end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Maine landlords in some cases must comply with the Rent Control Ordinance, which caps rent increases to a maximum of 10%.
-If the rental property is not in a rent-controlled city, then landlords can raise rent by as much as they like, as often as they like, as long as they provide at least 45 days of advance notice.
-Maine caps late fees at 4% of the monthly rent, and caps returned check fees at a 12% per year interest rate from date of dishonor, plus any court costs and processing charges.
+• Rent Increases and Fees – Maine’s Rent Control Ordinance in some cases limits to 10% at most.
+If the rental property isn’t rent-controlled, landlords can raise rent by any amount at will, with at least 45 days of advance notice.
+Maine caps late fees at 4% of the monthly rent.
+Returned check fees are limited to 12% per year interest from the date of dishonor, plus court costs and processing charges.

-• Landlord Entry – Maine landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance, inspections, and showings.
-In most cases, they have to give at least 24 hours of advance notice before entering, unless it’s an emergency situation.
+• Landlord Entry – Maine landlords may enter rental property for reasonable business purposes like maintenance, inspections, and property showings.
+Before entering, they must provide at least 24 hours of advance notice, except in emergencies.

-• Settling Legal Disputes – Maine allows landlord-tenant disputes in small claims court, as long as the amount in controversy is under $6,000.
+• Settling Legal Disputes – Maine lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $6,000.
 Evictions are not allowed in small claims.

 To learn more about landlord tenant laws in Maine, click here.